Plymouth, Montserrat: Volcanic eruptions and abandonment

-Beginning in July 1995, a series of huge eruptions at the Soufrière Hills volcano, which had been inactive for centuries, sent pyroclastic flows and ash falls across a wide area of southern Montserrat including the capital, Plymouth.
-It was immediately clear that the town was in grave danger.
-On 21 August 1995, tephra fell on Plymouth, and in December residents were evacuated as a precaution.
+Beginning on 18 July 1995, a series of huge eruptions at the Soufrière Hills volcano, which had been inactive for centuries, sent ash falls across a wide area of southern Montserrat including the capital, Plymouth.
+It was soon clear that the town was in grave danger.
+On 21 August 1995, tephra fell on Plymouth, necessitating an evacuation that lasted until 3 September 1995.
+Following renewed volcanic activity, on 1 December 1995 residents were evacuated for the second time.
+This evacuation lasted for one month before residents were allowed back on 1 January 1996.

-Residents were allowed back a few months later, but on 25 June 1997 a further massive eruption produced pyroclastic surges that killed 19 people and reached nearly to the island's airport on the eastern side of the island.
-Plymouth was again evacuated.
+On 27 March 1996, a series of hot ash emissions and pyroclastic flows began, marking the most dangerous period for the volcano up to that point.
+Areas nearest the volcano were immediately evacuated; as the volcanic activity continued to escalate, on 3 April 1996, Plymouth was evacuated for the third and final time.
+The island was divided into risk zones; during some periods, entry into Plymouth was prohibited, and at other times, it was allowed during daytime only to those with a means of rapid escape.
+The last time that access was legally allowed to Plymouth during daytime was 16 June 1997, with the exception of essential services.
+On 25 June 1997, a further massive eruption produced pyroclastic surges that killed 19 people and reached nearly to the island's airport on the eastern side of the island, which had remained open until that time.

 Between 4–8 August 1997, a further series of large eruptions destroyed approximately 80% of the town, burying it under 1.4 m of ash.
 This hot material burned many of the buildings, making habitation nearly impossible for many of the residents.